-The expiry of the Capital Finance Regulations issued in May 2009 deferring the impact of the impairment, required the Council to charge the full impairment to the General Fund in 2010/11.
-This figure of £872,000 was the cumulative effect of impairment loss calculations and interest receivable.
+The expiry of the Capital Finance Regulations issued in May 2009 deferring the impact of the impairment, required the Council to charge an impairment of £872,000 to the General Fund in 2010/11.
+This figure was the cumulative effect of impairment loss calculations and interest receivable.
 It was calculated by discounting the assumed cash flows at the effective interest rate of the original deposits in order to recognise the anticipated loss of interest to the Council until monies are recovered.
+A reduction to the original impairment of £526,000 has been recognised in the Income and Expenditure Account in 2012/13.
+This reflects the latest guidance in the revised LAAP Bulletin, which takes into account the Council's preferred creditor status, and the distributions received.